HAA Committee on Awards

 The appointed Chair of the Committee, along with the HAA staff liaison, request nominations for the recipients of the Harvard Medal and the HAA Alumni Award (see descriptions below).
-Email suggestions to Andy Cohn.
+Email suggestions to Kate Freed.
 Nominations received in a given year shall be carried over to the next year automatically.
 Each nomination shall be reviewed every three years to determine whether it merits continued consideration.

 The principal objective of the awarding of the Harvard Medal is to recognize extraordinary service to Harvard University.
 Extraordinary service can be in as many different areas of University life as can be imagined, including teaching, fundraising, administration, management, generosity, leadership, innovation, labors in the vineyards.